JunjieCheng/PUBG-hack-detection/README.md

 We used two parts of data as the train set and test set.

 * 500 players' data from [pubg.me/](pubg.me/).
-It contains top 100 users in ranking of five servers: as, na, eu, oc, and sea.
-After observation, we easily find a large number of abnormal data, which could be easily recognized as cheater’s data
+It contains top 100 players in ranking of five servers: as, na, eu, oc, and sea.
+After observation, we easily find a large number of abnormal data, which could be recognized as cheater’s data

 * About 85000 data from [https://www.kaggle.com/lazyjustin/pubgplayerstats](kaggle.com).
 Most data in this data set come from normal players.